puddly/casserole/README.md

 # Casserole
-An open source alternative to the now-defunct [Green Bean adapter](https://github.com/GEMakers/green-bean) to monitor and control GE appliances.
+An open source alternative to the now-defunct [Green Bean adapter](https://github.com/GEMakers/green-bean) to monitor and control GE appliances over their RJ45 port.

 ## What works
-1. All bus messages and are sent back to the computer, including ones sent by the appliance user input boards.
+1. All bus messages are sent back to the computer, including ones sent by the appliance user input boards.
 2. Messages can be sent to the bus.

 ## What doesn't work
-1. Message transmission is unreliable (I suspect my Arduino Pro Mini isn't fast enough), although checksums prevent corrupted messages from being sent or received.
+1. Other devices occasionally interrupt the adapter's messages.
+I'm not sure how devices take turns when sending data over the bus.
 2. GE/FirstBuild's open source SDK is incomplete and does not document any way to remotely start some appliances (like my washer).
+In theory, this should still be possible by having the adapter briefly pretend to be the input board.

+## Hardware
+I know very little about hardware and making proper diagrams.
+The bus is being pulled down to ground instead of up to 5V which makes most level shifters difficult to use with 3.3V microcontrollers.
+I'm using [an inverter](https://www.ti.com/lit/ds/symlink/sn74ahct14.pdf), [a level shifter](https://www.adafruit.com/product/757), and [a buffer with 3-state outputs](https://www.ti.com/lit/ds/symlink/sn74ahct125.pdf) to make it possible for an ESP-32 to communicate over the bus with its hardware serial port.
+Please open an issue if you know of a simple way to hook 3.3V microcontrollers up to the bus.

+[insert crude diagram here]

 ## Low-level details

 ### RJ45 Port
 The RJ45 (Ethernet) port on some GE appliances exposes a bus that allows for communication with the appliance's controller board.
 The three pins are labeled `GND`, `COMM`, and `9V`.

-The COMM bus uses 5V logic and is an *inverted* logic UART at 19,200 baud.
+The COMM bus uses 5V logic and is an inverted UART at 19,200 baud.

 ### Protocol
 I've been unable to acquire an actual Green Bean module so all of the information here is based on what I can capture from my washing machine.
 Here is a sample packet: